ProvCheck Terms and Conditions

 3.3.
 Personnel:

-(a) Without limiting clause 3.2, no individual other than a Permitted User may access or use the SaaS Service.
+(a) Without limiting clause 3.2, no individual other than a Permitted User may access or use the Service.

 (b) The Client may authorise any member of its personnel to be a Permitted User, in which case the Client will provide the Supplier with the Permitted User’s name and other information that the Supplier reasonably requires in relation to the Permitted User.